jaymcor/jaymcor.github.io/notes/matrix_quickstart.md

 #### Clients

 **Element** is the flagship client, with web, desktop, and phone versions.
+You should use `Element X`, the faster and better latest version.
+Element Classic will be phased out soon.
+There is also Element Pro for organizations.

-There are many *other clients*: Element X, Cinny, Schildichat, FluffyChat, NeoChat, Nheko, Fractal, Hydrogen Web, Gomuks, Syphon, and lots more.
+There are many *other clients*: Cinny, Schildichat, FluffyChat, NeoChat, Nheko, Fractal, Hydrogen Web, Gomuks, Syphon, and so many more.

 There are also *plugins* for several general purpose chat clients like WeeChat, Pidgin, Finch, Thunderbird, and more.

 You can also think of *gateways* (e.g. with IRC or Discord) to be a form of client, if you prefer to use these as your daily user interface.

+#### Beeper

+Here's a cool hack: if you are using Beeper (a chat aggregator app supporting discord, whatsapp, signal, linkedin, googlechat, slack, etc) then you are already using matrix under the hood, and you already have a matrix client in the form of Beeper, and a matrix user address, which is `@you:beeper.com`.
+This user address can be invited into any matrix chat room, and it just works.
+So you can use Beeper as both your client and your user address.

 #### Why so many choices?